 BAS Rates 2026 — Current Rates, History, and How Adjustments Work

-If you’re searching for BAS rates 2026, here’s the short answer first: the Basic Allowance for Subsistence rate effective January 1, 2026 is $460.43 per month for enlisted members and $317.98 per month for officers.
+Military pay has gotten complicated with all the conflicting information flying around — especially when you’re trying to nail down something as specific as BAS rates.
+So here’s the short answer first: the Basic Allowance for Subsistence rate effective January 1, 2026 is $460.43 per month for enlisted members and $317.98 per month for officers.
 That’s a 2.5% increase over 2025 rates.
-Now that we’ve covered the headline number, let me walk you through what actually drives that figure — because understanding the adjustment mechanism is genuinely useful, especially if you’re doing a multi-year pay comparison or trying to budget for a PCS move.
+Got it?
+Good.
+Now stick around — because the number itself is almost less important than understanding what drives it, especially if you’re doing a multi-year pay comparison or trying to budget around a PCS move.

-I spent several years tracking military compensation changes as part of a financial readiness program, and the number of service members who know their BAS rate but have no idea why it changes at a completely different percentage than basic pay has always surprised me.
+As someone who spent several years tracking military compensation changes through a financial readiness program, I learned everything there is to know about how BAS actually works.
+What still surprises me — honestly, every time — is how many service members know their BAS rate cold but have zero idea why it adjusts at a completely different percentage than basic pay.
 The two systems are entirely disconnected by design.
-That’s the part worth understanding.
+That disconnect is the whole story.

 2026 BAS Rates — Officer and Enlisted

 The Department of Defense announced the 2026 BAS rates in late 2025 following the annual review tied to the USDA food cost index.
 Both rates apply uniformly regardless of rank within each category — a Specialist and a Sergeant Major receive the same enlisted BAS.
-Same goes for officers: an O-1 and an O-10 draw the identical officer rate.
+An O-1 and an O-10 draw the identical officer rate.
+No exceptions, no sliding scale.

-A few things worth noting about that table.
-First, enlisted BAS has consistently been higher than officer BAS — that’s not a mistake.
-It’s been that way since 2002 when the rates were restructured under the National Defense Authorization Act.
-The original logic was that officers, historically, had greater access to subsidized mess facilities and were more likely to eat in government dining facilities.
-That reasoning has become increasingly outdated, but the rate differential persists.
+A few things worth flagging about that table.
+First — enlisted BAS has consistently been higher than officer BAS.
+Not a typo.
+It’s been that way since 2002, when rates were restructured under the National Defense Authorization Act.
+The original thinking was that officers had greater access to subsidized mess facilities and were more likely to eat in government dining facilities.
+Reasonable logic for 1987.
+Increasingly hard to defend now — but the rate differential persists anyway.

 Second, the effective date is January 1, 2026.
-BAS is paid as part of your regular monthly military pay, non-taxable, and it hits at the same time as your basic pay on the 1st and 15th if you’re on the standard schedule.
-It doesn’t appear as a separate line item in your bank account — it’s folded into your total deposit.
+BAS is paid as part of your regular monthly military pay, non-taxable, and it hits alongside your basic pay on the 1st and 15th if you’re on the standard schedule.
+It doesn’t show up as its own line item in your bank account — it gets folded into your total deposit.
+Check your LES if you want to see it broken out separately.

 How BAS Is Calculated and Adjusted